Skip to main content

 Finally, Finance can further advance the business model by establishing a system for effective fact-based resource allocation to avoid their distribution hinged on opinions and internal politics.
 This contributes to the creation of corporate governance, a system of checks and balances ensuring that an organization is stronger than individuals who happen to be leading it at any time.

 A regular journey along P&L, done in a systematic way, offers managers new insights into their business.
 A regular application of the tools makes them interconnected and amplify their effect.
-This allows the company to constantly and consistently improve effectiveness and efficiency of its business model, and ultimately build an edge versus the competition.
+This allows the company to constantly and consistently improve the effectiveness and efficiency of its business model, and ultimately build an edge versus the competition.
 And Finance can rigorously steer the whole process skillfully applying its P&L-connected toolkit!

 The full text is available for registered users.
 Please register to view the rest of the article.